 Accommodation Strategies

-Make any sleeping arrangement work for your back:
+Making any sleeping arrangement work for your back takes some planning:

 - Request firm mattresses: Call hotels ahead to request rooms with firmer beds